YujiSODE/gCS/README.md

 ### 3-2.
 Block: `@FIG`
 All descriptions in this block must be escaped with `#`.
-A columnar section is described using declared strata name between `@VAR`.
+A columnar section is described using declared names of strata between `@VAR`.

 ### 3-3.
 Block: `@TXT`
 All descriptions in this block must be escaped with `#`.